Tanz0rz/haxe-fmod/extension/haxe/platforms-html5.md

 verdict: covered FMOD_GUID is FmodGuid, the text form FMOD Studio shows, returned by EventDescription.getID and taken by StudioSystem.getEventByID, and FMOD_STUDIO_BANK_INFO is not exposed because StudioSystem.loadBankFile and StudioSystem.loadBankMemory load banks without file callbacks

 ## Direct from host, via FMOD's filesystem
-verdict: library the library fetches banks itself, FmodRuntime.banks.load (and the autoLoadBanks list in FmodSettings, resolved against bankFolder) fetches the path relative to the page and writes it into FMOD's virtual filesystem before calling loadBankFile, and loose audio files are not preloaded because the web build decodes FSB only
+verdict: library the library fetches banks itself.
+FmodRuntime.banks.load (and the autoLoadBanks list in FmodSettings, resolved against bankFolder) fetches the path relative to the page and writes it into FMOD's virtual filesystem before calling loadBankFile.
+Loose audio files are not preloaded because the web build decodes FSB only

 ## Direct from host, via FMOD's filesystem#2
 verdict: bound